Kah5/TreeRings/README.md

 # TreeRings
-Tree ring analyses after cofecha crossdating & bayesian models of tree ring growth, Water Use Efficiency, and $delta$ 13C.
+Tree ring analyses after cofecha crossdating & bayesian models of tree ring growth, Water Use Efficiency, and &delta;<sup>13</sup>C .

 This repository holds the code used to quantify the effects of climate, tree size, stand strucutre, and CO2 on tree ring growth across the savanna-forest boundary region in the Uppermidwest US.
 Specifically, we develop bayesian heiarchical models to understand the joint effects of multiple envirmental factors on tree growth across 9 sites in the upper midwest.